 How to Protect Your Wall When Playing Darts

-If you’re a new darts player, it’s normal to completely miss the board.
-Playing a game of darts when you’ve had a drink or two can also affect your aim.
+If you’re a new darts player, it’s normal to completely miss the board and therefore very important that you use dart board wall protection.
+Playing a game of darts when you’ve had a drink or two can also affect your aim therefore dartboard wall protection is essential.
 Holes, chipped paint, and dented walls are not a good look, so you should use one of the following to avoid damaging your wall when playing darts:

 - Dartboard cabinet

 You don’t have to buy a specialist darts floor protector to keep your floor in great condition when playing darts.
 Cheaper options include:

 How Thick Should a Darts Floor Protector Be?

 A wooden darts floor protector should be around 0.5 inches thick to fully protect your floor.
 If you’re using a darts floor protector made from a softer material, aim for it to be between 1 and 1.5 inches thick.